 As a thank you to Steve’s parents for all they did to help with our wedding, we decided to plan a holiday for them.
 We chose Slovenia because of all the reasons above: it’s an ideal European trip and we were confident they’d love it.
-We put together a 10-day itinerary based on all the things we’d done on our own trip, adding one place that we haven’t been to – Piran.
+We put together an itinerary for 10 days in Slovenia based on all the things we’d done on our own trip, adding one place that we haven’t been to – Piran.
 The feedback was positive: they loved Slovenia as much as we did.
-This post details all you need to replicate that 10-day Slovenian road trip.
+This post details all you need to replicate that 10-day Slovenia road trip itinerary.

 An overview of our 10-day Slovenia itinerary

 Days 1- 4: Ljubljana

 Days 4-6: Lake Bled

 Days 6-7: Vršič Pass and Soca Valley